Tilly’s (NYSE:TLYS) Issues Q1 2022 Earnings Guidance

+Tilly’s (NYSE:TLYS – Get Rating) last announced its earnings results on Thursday, March 10th.
+The specialty retailer reported $0.38 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.41 by ($0.03).
+Tilly’s had a net margin of 8.28% and a return on equity of 35.79%.
+During the same period last year, the firm earned $0.29 earnings per share.
+As a group, research analysts forecast that Tilly’s will post 1.07 EPS for the current year.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-UBS Group AG grew its holdings in shares of Tilly’s by 62.0% in the third quarter.
-UBS Group AG now owns 4,829 shares of the specialty retailer’s stock valued at $68,000 after purchasing an additional 1,848 shares during the period.
-BNP Paribas Arbitrage SA grew its holdings in shares of Tilly’s by 33.2% in the third quarter.
-BNP Paribas Arbitrage SA now owns 5,877 shares of the specialty retailer’s stock valued at $82,000 after purchasing an additional 1,465 shares during the period.
-Citigroup Inc. grew its holdings in shares of Tilly’s by 97.5% in the fourth quarter.
-Citigroup Inc. now owns 5,254 shares of the specialty retailer’s stock valued at $85,000 after purchasing an additional 2,594 shares during the period.
-Metropolitan Life Insurance Co NY grew its holdings in shares of Tilly’s by 74.2% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 6,227 shares of the specialty retailer’s stock valued at $100,000 after purchasing an additional 2,653 shares during the period.
-Finally, MetLife Investment Management LLC grew its holdings in shares of Tilly’s by 159.2% in the fourth quarter.
-MetLife Investment Management LLC now owns 8,237 shares of the specialty retailer’s stock valued at $133,000 after purchasing an additional 5,059 shares during the period.
-Institutional investors and hedge funds own 68.45% of the company’s stock.
+Several hedge funds have recently modified their holdings of TLYS.
+UBS Group AG raised its stake in shares of Tilly’s by 62.0% during the 3rd quarter.
+UBS Group AG now owns 4,829 shares of the specialty retailer’s stock worth $68,000 after buying an additional 1,848 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its stake in shares of Tilly’s by 33.2% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,877 shares of the specialty retailer’s stock worth $82,000 after buying an additional 1,465 shares in the last quarter.
+Citigroup Inc. increased its stake in Tilly’s by 97.5% in the 4th quarter.
+Citigroup Inc. now owns 5,254 shares of the specialty retailer’s stock valued at $85,000 after purchasing an additional 2,594 shares in the last quarter.
+Metropolitan Life Insurance Co NY increased its stake in Tilly’s by 74.2% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 6,227 shares of the specialty retailer’s stock valued at $100,000 after purchasing an additional 2,653 shares in the last quarter.
+Finally, MetLife Investment Management LLC increased its stake in Tilly’s by 159.2% in the 4th quarter.
+MetLife Investment Management LLC now owns 8,237 shares of the specialty retailer’s stock valued at $133,000 after purchasing an additional 5,059 shares in the last quarter.
+68.45% of the stock is owned by institutional investors and hedge funds.

 Tilly’s Company Profile (Get Rating)